Beyond-Finance/feature_map/readme/interface/for-class.md

 FeatureMap.for_class(MyClass)
 ```

-Under the hood, this finds the file where the class is defined and returns the featuer assigned to that file.
+Under the hood, this finds the file where the class is defined and returns the feature assigned to that file.

 See `feature_map_spec.rb` for an example.